-There are five types of caribou in the NWT.
+There are five types of caribou in the Northwest Territories (NWT).
 Risks and management considerations for each type are very different, due to their distinctive seasonal movements, distribution and ecology.

 Peary caribou and Dolphin and Union caribou live in the northernmost part of the territory, on the Arctic islands and mainland.